Add Documentation Edit the file on GitHub

 Example

-For the Analytics project, we update the locales/en.yml
+For the Analytics project, we update the locales/en.yml locale with the

-parent title translation under the titles
+analytics parent title translation under the titles section:

 titles: